scottiealexander/RelayGLM.jl/README.md

 # RelayGLM.jl

 A Julia package for fitting GLM models to data from pairs of synaptically connected neurons in order to predict which pre-synaptic spikes were relayed (i.e. elicited a spike in the post-synaptic neuron).
+This package is heavily used by [this codebase](https://github.com/scottiealexander/relayglm_paper) to create the figures for [this paper](https://www.eneuro.org/content/9/4/ENEURO.0088-22.2022.long).

 ## Install